-I have put together a little two day itinerary of things the kids enjoyed seeing the most and thrown in a few good Pintxos bar recommendations of places where we had some great food.
-My aim : to convince you that Bilbao is a great city break for families!
+I have put together a little two day travel itinerary of things the kids enjoyed seeing the most and thrown in a few good Pintxos bar recommendations of places where we had some great food.
+My goal : to convince you that Bilbao is a great city break for families!

 A Perfect Hotel For Families In Bilbao